5 Tips to style and organize your entryway

 5. Accessorize with trays, bowls, and baskets.

-I loved the challenge of organizing her entrance because it inspired me to design a range of walnut coat racks and floating mirrors.
+I loved the challenge of organizing her entrance because it led me to design a range of walnut coat racks and floating mirrors.
 The walnut coat rack was designed around our need for a wooden piece that felt organic, modern and had a variety of tonal qualities.
 In this way, the coat rack pulled the other wood pieces, the bench and the shoe storage together for us.

 Here is the complete shopping list of the pieces that we used.

 Below, you can see how the whole space came together with their front door and existing architecture.
+I promise to share how my own entryway redo is coming along very soon!

 3 Basic Shibori Techniques: Kumo, Arashi, Itajime

-Shibori Workshop Recap and Results
+Shibori Workshop Recap

 The 3 hour workshop began with a short lesson on Shibori folding techniques and culminated in a creative burst of energy!

-Lucky for us, the creative Sunday afternoon was memorable and inspiring.
+Lucky for us, the Sunday afternoon was memorable and inspiring.
 Read on below to see the event pics, learn more about the process and all the stunning results!

 HI, I'M HILARY.